 How are your tools sterilized?

 The Association of Piercing Professionals says that the best (and, really, only) way to sterilize piercing tools is with an autoclave sterilizer.
-It should also be tested weekly to make sure that it’s working properly.
 If they don’t sterilize their tools in this manner, you should probably keep shopping for a piercer who does.

 What certifications do you have?